dyl-lee/Pewlett-Hackard-Analysis/README.md

 ```

 ```
--- 2. from all current employees, instead of those born in 1965, query those that hold Senior Engineer for, e.g. the last 20 years.
+-- 2. from the list of all current employees, instead of those born in 1965, query those that hold Senior Engineer for, e.g. the last 20 years.
 SELECT DISTINCT ON (ce.emp_no) ce.emp_no,
 	ce.first_name,
 	ce.last_name,